wellcometrust/WellcomeML/README.md

 pip install wellcomeml[spacy, tensorflow, torch]
 ```

-For a list of functionalities/classes and the dependencies on "extras", see [#extras]
+For a list of functionalities/classes and the dependencies on "extras", see [extras](#5-extras).

 Installing from a release wheel